tscircuit/soup-table-viewer/README.md

 # @tscircuit/table-viewer

-This table viewer allows inspection of "tscircuit soup elements", which is the output of tscircuit builder or and intermediate step of tscircuit react.
+This table viewer allows inspection of "tscircuit soup elements", which is the output of tscircuit builder or an intermediate step of tscircuit react.

 You might use the table viewer to debug why a particular selector isn't working.